SuperSkypper/ally2deckV2/README.md

 The installation instructions remain the same.

+I tested it with two ROG Xbox Ally drivers:
+V32.0.21043.3002 - the GPU video encoder didn’t work in OBS.
+V32.0.21025.27003 - the GPU video encoder worked in OBS.

+I also tried several ways to get this working with Secure Boot, but unfortunately I couldn’t.

 ---

 This script will extract, patch and sign the ROG XBOX ALLY AMD Graphics Driver so that it works on the Steam Deck.